oliviakatrhyn/inf_systems/README.md

 For this project, we used the Scrum development process to help facilitate teamwork, accountability, and iterative progress towards creating a new IS.
 We used Git Hub as it seamlessly integrates transparency throughout the development of the project, as each team member was able to openly view, edit and provide feedback on each commit to the repository.

 To begin with, we developed our product backlog from commiting our user stories as issues, as well as any arbitrary tasks which needed to be completed for the report.
-Then, we generated a sprint backlog, which contained the most important user stories, as that would form the basis of our work products.
-These were labelled as ‘Important’ in the ‘Issues’ section of Git Hub.
-For example some user stories which were selected for the initial sprint involved creating a customer profile and a corresponding RM profile.
+Then we generated a sprint backlog each week, which would need to addressed in the work products.
+For example, the most imporant user stories were selected for the initial sprint such as creating a customer profile and a corresponding RM profile.
 In addition to this, We used a Kanban board to help visualise and manage the issues which needed to be integrated in the sprint.
 We divided the board into "To do”, “In progress” and “Done”.
 Once a user story has been fully accounted for in a work product, only then was it allowed to be added to “Done”.
 This procedure was supportive of continuous delivery, enabling work products to be incrementally added to the Git Hub repository.

 In relation to Scrum events implemented in the project, we took the basic format of many of the scrum meetings and tailored it to the context of this assignment (i.e. student commitments, the project didn’t require code development and inability for face to face communication).
 As a result, Scrum meetings were conducted primarily during tutorials and most were instigated simultaneously during the class.
 During weekly tutorials we completed sprint planning meetings which consisted of the following:
 -	We discussed the tasks that were completed in the prior week and tasks that need to be completed for the next week.
 -	We conducted sprint review meetings by analysing the backlog not completed in the prior sprint and adding these features into our next sprint.
 -	We conducted sprint review retrospective meetings by reviewing processes that worked well, what created the most problems and discussed solutions to rectify them for future sprints.

-Throughout the week we maintained constant communication via social media platforms, emails, and weekly zoom calls (outside of class hours).
-This allowed for open and honest communication between team members, which ensured greater transparency in the project.

 ## Competitive advantages and possible effects if the project fails

 ***Competitive Advantages***

 The proposed IS has the potential to contribute significantly to the profit margins of the Travel company.
 Their success hinges on its employees’ ability to provide meaningful and efficient interactions with potential and/or existing customers.
 In the current blueprint, this interaction is relatively unregulated, and unoptimised, that is, RM are  tasked with seeking out Customers and providing them with arbitrary holiday packages.
 The new system, as illustrated in the report, features surveys and demographic profiling which will align the needs of customers to the experience and skill RMS, facillitating a perfect pairing of the two users.
 This will boost productivity and satisfaction of both users.
 For Example, as Target List are generated RM's have more time dedicated towards helping Customers find the right holiday package, thus increasing the likelihood of a sale.
 Moreover, they can be confident that their technique is suited to their candidates, both of which would contribute to relationship manager satisfaction and confidence.
 Call Centres with low employee satisfaction are more conducive to stress and may generate higher employee turnover, which can be corrosive of relationships between RM's and their existing Customers.
 It is important for Customers to be assured they are communicating with an RM that possesses the necessary skill, knowledge and experience related to holiday package of interest.
-From the Customer’s perspective, they want to feel like the RM understands their requirements.
 Thus, a more structured exchange between Customers and RMs will lead to greater customer loyalty, greater maintenance of customer records, reduction in waiting time and skills wastage, ultimately leading to a greater sales potential for the Travel Company.

 ***Impact of System Failure***